 Niragini – (Thermal fomentation) In this form of Swedana, the body is warmed without direct heat.
 This is done through several practices such as exercise, wearing excessive clothing, exposure to sunlight, etc.

 Saagini – (Non-thermal fomentation) This form of Swedana utilises the application of direct heat on the body.
 In order to warm the body several methods of dry or moist heat are applied directly to the body.

 Bashpa– In this form of Swedana, a person is made to sit in a chamber where steam is generated by boiling herbal concoctions.

 When a person sits in a Bashpa Sweda, their heart rate increases, and blood vessels widen.
-This increases circulation, in a similar way to how moderate exercise does depending on the duration of use.
+This increases circulation, in a similar way to how moderate exercise does depend on the duration of use.
 Various herbal oils are applied on the body to further improve blood circulation and promote healing.
 These herbal oils are selected exclusively to match the dosha of the person.
 The person is then given a massage treatment to provide relaxation and remove stiff joints.
 After treatment, the person is made to take a hot shower to cleanse off any surface toxins.
 After this, the person may consume warm and light food after an hour.

-Benefits Of This Detoxifying Steam Therapy
+Benefits of This Detoxifying Steam Therapy

 Swedana is believed to balance the Vata and Kapha doshas in the body.

 Swedana opens up the capillaries of the body and through perspiration, surface toxins are released.